 Kidney problems are one of the most common diabetes-related complications; approximately 20% – 40% of all diabetics worldwide will be affected by diabetic nephropathy, or renal dysfunction.
-Between 2005 – 2008, 6.9 million U.S. adult Type 1 and Type 2 diabetics (roughly 34%) were estimated to have diabetic nephropathy.
+Between 2011 – 2012, 36.5% of adults with diabetes in the U.S. had nephropathy.
 This includes chronic kidney disease (CKD) as well as end stage renal disease (ESRD).
 Diabetes is the leading cause of ESRD in the United States, Europe, and Japan.
-Pooled clinical data from 54 countries show that at least 80% of ESRD cases are caused by diabetes, hypertension, or a combination of both.
+One of the biggest challenges in tackling this epidemic is to find and treat diabetics before they progress to nephropathy to potentially prevent the disease altogether.

 Contact us for more details and information about Medial EarlySign’s diabetic nephropathy algorithm research.